fnv234/61040-portfolio/assignments/pset1.md

 Two common queries would be:

 1. (Registry owner) Which items have been purchased and by whom?
-2. (Giver) Which items are still available for purchase and how much?
+2. (Giver) Which items are still available for purchase and how many?

 ### 6. Hiding purchases
 To augment the concept specification to support hiding purchases, we could add a simple flag per registry, like purchaseVisibility.
 The registry owner could choose to toggle this flag on or off upon closing their registry so that when the flag is set to False, they cannot see purchases and maintain the element of surprise.